 And, make sure you send me a picture of you and a Dole Whip!
 I don’t know why I don’t have one…

 Mobee – My secret shopping go to App.
-With over 500 secret shops for Mobee, I can say without hesitation, I love this App!
+I have earned thousands with these beautiful people.
+With over 600 secret shops for Mobee, I can say without hesitation, I love this App!
 Use my referral code, RGTB and we will both get a bonus!
 You can also read more about Mobee thoughts and successes through this link.

 Other Disney Related Posts

-If you like Disney World, you may like to read some of my other Disney posts.
-These include –
+If you like Disney World, as much as I do, you may like to read some of my other Disney posts.

 These include –